alexlyttle/python-virtualenvs/slides.md

 ---

+# What is Conda?

+Conda is a package and environment management system.
+Unlike `pip`, Conda can be used to manage environments with multiple programming languages.

+If you installed Python with Anaconda, it is managed by the Conda environment named `base`.
+You can use the `conda` command in the Anaconda Prompt, or in your terminal after you use `conda init` to configure your `PATH`.
+Use `conda activate` to access the `python` command.

+---

-# <!-- fit --> What is the Python Package Index (PyPI)
+# What is `pip`?

-Most Python packages are available on PyPI, an online repository.
-You can install packages through the Python module `pip` by using the `pip` command in your terminal,
+You can install many packages, available locally, or remotely via the Python Package Index (PyPI), through the Python module `pip`.
+Using the `pip` command in your terminal,

 - Your computer searches the `PATH` for the first script named `pip`.
 - This may not correspond to the version of Python you want to use!
 - If unsure, use `python -m pip` where `python` is your chosen version.
-- Use `python -m pip --user` to install packages to your user, not the system.
+- Use `python -m pip --user` to install packages to your user, not system-wide.

 ---
 <!-- _class: lead -->